chartes/dots-vue/README.md

 # dots-vue-generic

-Frontend application to browse the ENC Cartularies editions ([Cartulaires d'Île-de-France](https://dev.chartes.psl.eu/elec/cartulaires)).
+Frontend application to browse a DoTS endpoint ([DoTS](https://github.com/chartes/dots)).

->:warning: Install / Launch first the DTS API (or ensure to point to deployed service) :
+>:warning: Install / Launch first the DTS API (or ensure to point to deployed service):
 > See the [API Readme](https://github.com/chartes/dots)

 **Master dependencies**: